Skip to content

 Markings such as controlled cultivation are neither protected nor actually tested properties of the products offered.

-All these qualifications/certifications say nothing about the ingredients, purity, effect, etc. They are more of a marketing tool than an assurance for the end consumer.
-They are more of a marketing tool than an assurance for the end consumer.
+All these qualifications/certifications say nothing about the ingredients, purity, effect, etc. of the product.
+They are more of a marketing tool than an actual safety criterion for the end consumer.

 Naming of oil mixtures